SDL-Hercules-390/hyperion/readme/README.COMMADPT.md

 The enable timeout is how long the handler will wait for the TCP connection to be established. the enable timeout default is 10000 Miliseconds (10 Seconds), except if DIAL=NO is also specified, in which case the enable timeout defaults to 0.

-Note : the ETO parameter is ignored if DIAL=NO is not specified.
+Note: the ETO parameter is ignored if DIAL=NO is not specified.
 For a dialed line, there is no enable timeout.
 If the eto parameter is specified and DIAL is not "NO", then a warning message is issued and the parameter is ignored.

 `dial=IN`|`OUT`|`INOUT`|`NO`
         Indicate call direction (if any).